Registering your Cellular Booster

 “BEFORE USE, you MUST REGISTER THIS DEVICE with your wireless provider and have your provider’s consent.
 Most wireless providers consent to use of signal boosters.
 Some providers may not consent to the use of this device on their network.
 If you are unsure, contact your provider.
 You MUST operate this device with approved antennas and cables as specified by the manufacturer.
 Antennas MUST be installed at least 20 cm (8 inches) from any person.
 You MUST cease operating this device immediately if requested by the FCC or a licensed wireless service provider.”

-All the major carriers have issued blanket consent for the use of the new generation of FCC-approved boosters on their network, so you don't need to ask any of the big four for permission.
+Luckily, all the major carriers have issued blanket consent for the use of FCC-approved boosters on their networks, so you don't need to ask any of the carriers for permission.

-But that doesn’t get you off the hook from registering - technically.
+But that doesn’t get you off the hook from registering with them- technically.

-However, over the years since the regulation came out, we've seen no active enforcement on the policy.
-Under the revised FCC, booster registration may still be on the books as a requirement - but it may matter less than ever that you make the effort to register.
+However, over the years since the regulation came out, we've seen no active enforcement of the policy.
+Under the rule, booster registration is still on the books as a requirement - but it may matter less than ever that you make the effort to register.

 If you decide to register - How?
 Where?